awslabs/autonomous-driving-data-framework/modules/visualization/dev-instance-foxbox/README.md

 - `instance-count` - the number (INT) of identical instances to create with the same security group and same instance profile
   - defaults to 1
 - `s3-bucket-scripts` - a place to stage any scripts that will be put on the ubuntu users home directory
-  - This MUST be a bucket in the project (ex. `addf-`)
+  - This MUST be a bucket in the project (ex. `addf-artifacts-...`)
 - `s3-bucket-dataset` - any staged datasets that the server needs access to
-- `ami-id` - An AMI Id if there is a preferred Ubuntu 20.04 Server to use.
+- `ami-id` - An AMI ID if there is a preferred Ubuntu 20.04 Server to use.
 It can be set to the values "focal" or "jammy" to use the selected distribution (Leaving it empty will select "focal" latest by default)
 - `demo-password` - implement a defined password
   - ******  CAUTION  ****** this is to be used ONLY for demo purposes and not with sensitive data.
 DO NOT USE with any critical or in sensitive environments / infrastructures!!!!
 You have been warned...